Pure Strategies in Imperfect Information Stochastic Games: Summary

 \section{Summary}

+\reviewF{2}{I would like to suggest to put a small description of the model also in the conclusions, so that they can be used for a quick reference to the results without the need to read the whole introduction. }\answer{We added the next two paragraphs}

+\oschanged{ In this paper we considered finite state games in which, at each round, the two players (called \Eve and \Adam) choose concurrently an action and based on these actions the successor state is chosen according to some fixed probability distribution.
+We considered several classical winning conditions: safety, reachability, B\"uchi and co-B\"uchi.
+Moreover, the players are imperfectly informed: each player has an equivalence relation over states and, instead of observing the exact state, he observes its equivalence class.
+Finally, we restricted our attention to pure strategies, \emph{i.e.} we forbid the players to randomise when choosing their actions.

+We studied the decidability and complexity status of the problem of deciding whether \Eve has a positively (\resp almost-surely) winning strategy.
+To obtain positive results, we imposed restrictions on how \Adam is informed: we considered the case where he has perfect information and the case where he is more informed than \Eve. }

 The landscape of decidability and undecidability results with pointers to the literature and to the results in our paper are shown in the Table~\ref{table:summary}.
-The entries of the form ``1/2-Exptime-comp.''\ refer to the two cases of \Adam being perfectly informed and being better informed than \Eve, respectively (the result from \cite{CD} is for the case of \Adam being perfectly informed).
+The entries of the form ``1/2-Exptime-complete''\ refer to the two cases of \Adam being perfectly informed and being better informed than \Eve, respectively (the results from~\cite{CD} are for the case of \Adam being perfectly informed).
 The implication $\Rightarrow$ means that our result is an easy consequence of a result from the literature.
 The undecidability results already hold for the case in which \Adam is perfectly informed.